joerg84/katacoda-scenarios/getting-started/finish.md

-You've completed your first Katacoda scenario!
+You've completed the ArangoDB Getting Started Guide!
+Check our the [ArangoDB documentation](https://docs.arangodb.com/) for next steps.